davidagross/mathgenes/README.md

 should be able to create the base (years, names, and degrees) at least, of an updated Forsythe Tree, reproduced in this repository.

+These lists aren't quite the same as an "up to date" Forsythe Tree, however, the current/most recent insitution of the professorial parents in the tree can be deduced from where all of their students have their Ph.D.'s.
+There is still considerable effort to integrate this with contact information or pictures, but it's a start!

 `math_genes.m` (deprecated by `MathGene.m`)
 ---------------------------------------